Interurban: Evolution in Japan

 However, a number of urban lines in Japan did close as late as the 2000s, with networks in Kitakyushu and Gifu being shut down.

 List of interurban systems

 Austria

-Between Vienna and Baden bei Wien the Badner Bahn, operates a classic interurban passenger service, in addition to some freight services.
-Some interurban lines survive today as local railways in Upper Austria are such as the Linzer Lokalbahn, Lokalbahn Vöcklamarkt–Attersee, and Lokalbahn Lambach–Vorchdorf-Eggenberg.
-While others operate as extension of as local city tramways such as the Traunseebahn which is now connected to the Gmunden Tramway.
+The Badner Bahn operates a classic interurban passenger service between Vienna and Baden bei Wien, in addition to some freight services.
+Some interurban lines survive today as local railways in Upper Austria such as the Linzer Lokalbahn, Lokalbahn Vöcklamarkt–Attersee, and Lokalbahn Lambach–Vorchdorf-Eggenberg.
+The Stubaitalbahn and Traunseebahn, originally built as conventional narrow-gauge railways, were converted to interurban operation more recently when they were connected to adjacent city tram systems.

 Belgium

 Two surviving interurban networks descending from the vicinal tramways exist in Belgium.
 The famous Belgian Coast Tram, built in 1885, traverses the entire Belgian coastline and, at a length of 68 km, is the longest tram line in the world.
 The Charleroi Metro is a never fully completed pre-metro network upgraded and developed from the dense vicinal tramway network around the city.